anhpt379/kgp/README.md

-# KZF — Fuzzy finder for Kubernetes pods and containers
+# KGP — Fuzzy finder for Kubernetes pods and containers

-KZF is a lightweight CLI tool to **browse, select, and interact with Kubernetes pods and containers** — powered by [fzf](https://github.com/junegunn/fzf) and `kubectl`.
+KGP is a lightweight CLI tool to **browse, select, and interact with Kubernetes pods and containers** — powered by [fzf](https://github.com/junegunn/fzf) and `kubectl`.